kanduvisla/blipr/TEST_REPORT.md

 - "##" does not show with multiple steps with different values
 - Message is not clear when pasting notes "COPIED ALL NOTES"?
 - Selected note is not "picked" (pipet tool)
-- Pattern change does not trigger a PC
+- (requires re-testing) Pattern change does not trigger a PC
 - It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.
 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"